sophietenhoor/book/book/lecture1/recap.md

 :name: bigframe
 :align: center

-Frame structure with many field
+Frame structure with many fields
 ```

 How many integration constants should be solved for here?
 How many boundary- and interface conditions would be needed for that?
 It gets annoying very quickly as each of these conditions need to be defined carefully.